 Is Gozo Island good for couples?

-Is it worth staying overnight on Gozo Malta?
+Is it worth staying overnight on Gozo?